 Q. How long after a cigarette should the test by conducted?

-Not absolutely necessary.
-Clinical research has shown that an optimum period of 20 seconds breath hold is required to get the best correlation between the carbon monoxide level on the breath (ppm) and that in the blood stream (COHb).
+It is not necessary, however clinical research has shown that an optimum period of 15 second breath hold is required to get the best correlation between the carbon monoxide level on the breath (ppm) and that in the blood stream (COHb).
 Holding your breath for less than 15 seconds this will depress the breath CO reading.
-However, as long as the person is encouraged to exhale fully and completely, for as long as possible, this “end-tidal” breath sample will give a good indication of the levels of carbon monoxide.
+However the individual should be encouraged to exhale fully and completely, for as long as possible, this “end-tidal” breath sample will give a good indication of the levels of carbon monoxide.

 Q. Why do non-smokers sometimes give higher than expected readings?